-What we don’t like about this hotel?
+What don’t we like about this hotel?

-- Noise from the road – Although the hotel has a nice view overlooking golf course, but because it’s located just beside the main road, it gets quite noisy when we opened the window.
+- Noise from the road – Although the hotel has a nice view overlooking the golf course, but because it’s located just beside the main road, it gets quite noisy when we opened the window.
 If you are light-sleeper, it could be a problem.
 We slept ok though.

 - No shuttle bus – it would be nice if the hotel could provide a shuttle bus to the nearby attractions like BOH Tea or Brinchang town (it’s only 10 minutes walk, but would be nice to have a shuttle bus as it’s safer at night)

 A short video about our stay at Cameron Highlands Resort in 2017

 Watch video: A free guided tour to Jim Thompson Trail